thoom/restup/README.md

 To use other forms of authentication, custom headers can either be passed with each request or stored in the config file as described below.

-If a `.restup.yml` file exists, the client will pull in defaults and provide several shortcut methods that can simplify using a REST-based API.
+If a YAML configuration file exists (by default `.restup.yml`), the client will pull in defaults and provide several shortcut methods that can simplify using a REST-based API.

 If the API uses form encoded input, you can define your post in JSON format.
 The client will encode it automatically.